Bayesian methods for low-rank matrix estimation: short survey and theoretical study: Abstract

-The problem of low-rank matrix estimation recently received a lot of attention due to challenging applications.
+{\bf Since then, a mistake was found in the proofs.
+We fixed the mistake at the price of a minor change in the final result.~\footnote{We thank Arnak Dalalyan (ENSAE) who found the mistake.}~\footnote{At the time of the original publication, the author was a lecturer at UCD Dublin (School of Mathematical Sciences).}} \\ \\ The problem of low-rank matrix estimation recently received a lot of attention due to challenging applications.
 A lot of work has been done on rank-penalized methods~\cite{Bunea} and convex relaxation~\cite{Candes2}, both on the theoretical and applied sides.
 However, only a few papers considered Bayesian estimation.
 In this paper, we review the different type of priors considered on matrices to favour low-rank.
-We also prove that the obtained Bayesian estimators, under suitable assumptions, enjoys the same optimality properties as the ones based on penalization.
+We also prove that the obtained Bayesian estimators, under suitable assumptions, enjoys the same optimality properties as the ones based on penalization. \\ \\ {\bf Keywords:} Bayesian inference, collaborative filtering, reduced-rank regression, matrix completion, PAC-Bayesian bounds, oracle inequalities.